-Fire Fighting Fire/Explosion Hazard Non combustible.
+Fire/Explosion Hazard Non combustible.
 Not considered to be a significant fire risk.
 Acids may react with metals to produce hydrogen, a highly flammable and explosive gas.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
-May emit corrosive, poisonous fumes.
-May emit acrid smoke.
+May emit oproving may cause expansion or metal arcid smoke.
+Fire Fighting Fire/Explosion Hazard Not considered to be a significant fire risk.
+Acids may react with metals to produce hydrogen, a highly flammable and explosive gas.